Euphoria's Nate is the most terrifying—and realistic—villain on TV right now

 You gotta suffer.

 Because this is all essentially about control.
 Control of themselves, others, and most likely the status quo that finds them at the top.
 And the moment that boys—and soon men—like Nate lose even a modicum of that control, they opt to burn it all down rather than relinquish it.

-And it is this volatility and seeming familiarity that the audience may have with a character like Nate that makes him one of the most terrifying antagonists one television right now.
-Nate is dastardly and unbothered with how much evil he is capable of, but at the end of the day, he’s not that much of an anomaly and its highly possible that many of us know or have even come across a “Nate” in our lives.
+And it is this volatility and seeming familiarity that the audience may have with a character like Nate that makes him one of the most terrifying antagonists on television right now.
+Nate is dastardly and unbothered with how much evil he is capable of, but at the end of the day, he's not that much of an anomaly and it's highly possible that many of us know or have even come across a "Nate" in our lives.